 - The veggies must be steamed soft and processed to baby food proportions if you want this to work.

 - A blender won’t do… unless it’s a Vitamix or something.
-This food processor has been my hero for several years!

 - Did I mention — DON’T tell your kids [or husband, if he’s the picky one!].
 They will stop eating your food even if they’ve happily eaten everything you’ve made for weeks.
 Imagination is pretty powerful.
 And all of them will suddenly “taste everything”.